Abdulrasheed055/Smart-Sales-Tracker-Excel-VBA/README.md

 ### Sales Form
 - Here user can enter daily record sale of the day,the date is automatic and there is a drop down for the product and category
-- The unit price and Total sale automatically update once the user enter the actual  quantity of product he need
+- The unit price and Total sale automatically update once the user enter the actual  quantity of the product  he needs
-- fill in the customer, then drop down for the cashier
+- Next fill in the customer name, then drop down for the cashier to select
-- The user can submit the sale transaction,print reciept and can also clear the form for new entry
+- The user can submit the sale transaction, print reciept and can also clear the form for new entry
-- ths submitted transaction automatically update in the sale dataset
+- ths submitted transaction automatically update in the sale dataset to enable live report on the dashboard

 ![Sales Form](https://github.com/Abdulrasheed055/Smart-Sales-Tracker-Excel-VBA/blob/main/form.jpg)